 Just a few years ago the Finnish startup ecosystem was relatively small and inward-looking, but now it is drawing in the brightest high-tech minds and most innovative companies from around the world.
-Slush Helsinki takes place on November 18 and 19, 2014.
+In 2014, Slush Helsinki took place on November 18 and 19.

 Jerome Chang is on his way to Finland.
 He is the CEO of iCubis, a small, high-tech company headquartered in Anyang, South Korea.
 For thousands of companies like his around the globe, Finland is the place to be every autumn.
 They are drawn to Slush Helsinki, one of the leading tech and startup events in the world.

 Slush brings together entrepreneurs, investors and high-tech executives for two days of business and pleasure.
 Participants hope to find funding for their companies, or partners for projects, or just to meet others in the industry.
 In 2013, 7,000 people from 68 different countries attended Slush, and the projected total for 2014 is 10,000 people.

 For Chang, Slush is a perfect fit. iCubis has already created a smartphone app to help kids learn English by following the adventures of a fox and an elephant named Easy and Elly.
 Yet Chang has more plans for the future and hopes to find partners at Slush.

 “We provide meaningful content,” he explains.
 “After awareness is raised by the education app, we want to move into the production of animation.”

 Boris Milkowski works for the Tokyo-based software company Goodpatch.
 As head of business development and overseas expansion, Milkowski visited Slush in 2013.
 He liked it so much that he put in his calendar for 2014.